 If the text is too close to the bottom of the canvas, you need to start a new column.
 Shift the txt_x variable over by 300 and reset txt_y to the image height plus 20.

 Finish the method definition by packing the canvas and then calling the screen object’s mainloop().
 Packing optimizes the placement of objects in the canvas.
-The mainloop() is an infinite loop that runs tkinter, wait for an event to occur, and processes the event until the window is closed.
+The mainloop() is an infinite loop that runs tkinter, waits for an event to occur, and processes the event until the window is closed.

 Note: The height of the color image (506 pixels) is slightly larger than that of the grayscale image (501 pixels).
 I chose to ignore this, but if you’re a stickler for accuracy, you can use OpenCV to shrink the height of the color image using IMG_COLOR = cv.resize(IMG_COLOR, (1024, 501), interpolation = cv.INTER_AREA).